 Not all home fires are preventable and there’s only so much you can do.
 That’s why it’s integral to have safety measures ready.
 Fire extinguishers and smoke alarms are a necessity, and make sure you have the proper amount to accommodate your property.
 However, you should think about installing smoke alarms that can detect smoke from electrical fires, because defective wiring is one of the main causes of home fires.
 When you have children, you’ll want to teach them on how the smoke alarm sounds and what to do when one goes off.

-Then get your emergency program in order.
-Everyone in the home needs to know two ways to get out from each room and where to meet outside when a fire occurs.
-Additionally, make sure that everyone knows how to call 911 in the incident of a house fire.
+Next, get your fire escape routes ready.
+Every member in the property should know two ways to escape from each room and where to meet outside when a fire happens.
+Additionally, make sure that everyone knows how to call 911 in the case of a house fire.

-Here are some things to recognize so you can decrease the risks and hazards that are commonly associated with house fires:
+Here are a few aspects to keep in mind so you can decrease the risks and hazards that are typically correlated with home fires:

-- Smoking: Smoking outside is the best method to avoid a house fire from happening.
-Don’t smoke inside if someone in the house is using oxygen because it is very combustible.
-If you smoke inside, don’t smoke in bed and while drowsy and have ashtrays that are deep.
+- Smoking: Outdoor smoking is the best way to counter a home fire from happening.
+Don’t smoke inside if someone in the property is on oxygen because it is highly combustible.
+When you smoke inside, don’t smoke in bed and while drowsy and have ashtrays with tall walls.

-- Children: Explain to your kids that fire is not a toy, and make sure to store your lighters and matches in a location that’s out of reach and out of sight.
+- Children: Train your kids that fire is not something to play with, and be sure to store your lighters and matches in a place that’s out of reach and out of sight.

-- Appliances and Electrical: Monitor your light switches to see if they have to be changed out.
-If you touch them and they’re hot, that’s a clue that they’re defective.
-In addition, check your electrical appliances for frayed cords and damaged plugs.
+- Appliances and Electrical: Examine your light switches to see if they need to be changed out.
+When they’re hot to the touch, that’s a clue that they’re defective.
+Another thing you should do is examine your electrical appliances for torn cords and damaged plugs.